tildesarecool/SteamZipper/README.md

 ### Installation

-Since this is a single PowerShell script, that is the only the required.
+Since this is a single PowerShell script, that is the only thing required.
 You can view the source "raw" and copy/paste into notepad, or download a zip file from the green "code" button or use the tags link and click on *v0.2.0-beta.1* to find a zip file.
 Or just clone the repo.
 Any of those ways will get you the script file which you would just run from PS console.
 So far as I know local admin privileges should not be required.

 As for permissions to run PS1 files in general that's between you and your PC administrator.